|2016 Press Release||2017 Press Release||2018 Press Release||2019 Press Release||2020 Press Release|

 The first annual Heritage Breeds Week was held in May, 2015 across the United States to raise awareness about endangered heritage breeds of livestock and poultry in America.
 A national campaign was launched by The Livestock Conservancy promoting the weeklong event and heritage breed farmers, enthusiasts, and the public were encouraged to spread the word throughout their networks.
 The week of awareness culminated on with National Heritage Breeds Day where many farms and ranches held local events such as farm tours, workshops, or lectures to raise awareness in their communities.

-The event was so successful in its first year that in 2016 The Livestock Conservancy partnered with a consortium of livestock conservation organizations from around the world to host International Heritage Breeds Week and Day.
-The third annual International Heritage Breeds Week will be held 21-27 May, 2017.
+The event was so successful that The Livestock Conservancy now partners with a consortium of livestock conservation organizations from around the world to host International Heritage Breeds Week each year.

 International Heritage Breeds Week is an opportunity for livestock conservation organization members, fans, and sponsors to advocate for conservation of heritage breeds in agriculture.
 It's a time to share with local, state, national, and international audiences what livestock conservation is all about and the impact it has on heritage breeds and agriculture every day.
 Help us promote International Heritage Breeds Week and Day by word-of-mouth, through social media, and to your local press.

 Host a classroom field trip to a local heritage breed farm or ranch or to a historical farm with heritage breeds in your area.
 Or, bring the breeds to the classroom!
 This provides a great opportunity for children to learn about the importance of genetic diversity and conserving heritage breeds.